Authorisation of cancer treatments

 Look for your cancer type (if you do not know the exact medical term you may ask your doctor) to find which medicines are authorized by the European Medicines Agency.

-To find if a particular medicine is reimbursed in your country, please check the National Medicines Organisation website.
+To find if a particular medicine is reimbursed in your country, please check our Availability webpage or your National Medicines Organisation website.

 Please print out this information and discuss with your doctor.

 - Carcinoma, non-small-cell lung